Aurel88-00/Encodec_Frontend/README.md

 * Change directory to Encodec_Frontend
 * Run npm i or npm i --force

-# The point of application
+# The point of the application
 The point of the application is to upload a audio file ( the user has the option to drag and drop an audio file) and the file is procesed via [ffmpeg](https://www.ffmpeg.org/) into a lossy compression.